Login For Dealer Pricing

 Iliotibial band syndrome is an overuse injury that is caused when the band is excessively tight against the thigh bone and repetitively rubs against it when the patient moves his or her knee.
 The friction from this rubbing causes pain and irritation.
 The excessive tightness of the band, and the resultant friction and pain, only occurs in some individuals for reasons that researchers do not clearly understand.

 The knee movements that causes iliotibial band syndrome are especially common among runners and cyclists.
 For this reason, extensive performing of these activities is one of the primary risk factors that increase exposure to it band syndrome.
 Other factors that increase this risk are climbing and descending stairs or remaining seated for long periods with the knees bent.

 Other risk factors are:

 As mentioned above, the symptoms of this condition include pain and irritation on the outer thigh, just above the knee.
 This is similar to the symptoms that are linked to other knee injuries like a ligament or meniscus tear.
 However, unlike those injuries, iliotibial band syndrome does not usually produce swelling.
 The pain usually starts a few minutes after commencing the athletic activity that causes it (running, cycling, etc.).

 Over time, the iliotibial band will start to thicken, a development that doctors can observe via an MRI.

-Doctors usually opt for conservative treatment of this condition, including:
+Doctors usually opt for conservative treatment of IT Band Syndrome, including: